bruceallday/RateMyRecipe/README.md

 ## Dynamic user card

 ## See authorised user options
-View delete and update options only on your own recipe card(s).
+View authorized delete and update CTA's only on your own recipe card(s).
 ![](./screenshots/recipe-card.png)

 ### Update your recipe
-Update your recipe in one click.
+Review, improve, reiterate over your recipes.
 ![](./screenshots/update-preview.png)

+## Roadmap
+ * Implement upvotes and downvotes that are calculated into an overall score.
+Think of a relevant creative name for this "score"
+ * Refactor code to follow a 'drier' approach using ejs includes.

 ## Environment
 * macOS catalina: 10.15.3